projectsveltos/sveltos/docs/addons/kustomize.md

 +-----------------------------+-----------------+-----------+----------------+---------+--------------------------------+--------------------------------------+
 ```

-### Express Path as Template
+### Example: Express Path as Template

-The __path__ field within a kustomizationRef object in Sveltos can be defined using a template.
+The __path__ field within a _kustomizationRef_ object in Sveltos can be defined using a template.
 This allows you to dynamically set the path based on information from the cluster itself.

 ```yaml
 ---